 Mattie E. Clark, my grandmother was an artist whose work was exhibited in New Orleans and also in North LA during the 1940's and 1950's when she in her sixties.
 She never gave up on her dream.

-Beautiful, hardy native azaleas (a type of rhododendron) add color to the landscape.
+Beautiful, hardy azaleas (a type of rhododendron) add color to the landscape in Louisiana and other parts of the American South.
 They are perfect for hummingbirds, butterflies, and sustainable gardens.
-Many photographs illustrate this page.

 Some of my favorite mystery novels include cats who help solve the crime.
 Here Star Noir Cat features the Cat Who.., Cat in the Stacks, Magical Cat and Cats in Trouble mysteries.